-FLOW is a combined body-mind state in which we perform our best and feel our best.
+FLOW is a combined body-mind state in which we feel our best, and perform our best.
 FLOW is the holy grail sought by elite athletes, musicians and other expert performers.

 Public speaking, storytelling, and oratory are full of FLOW triggers.
 Public speaking can be a FLOW enabler.

 Your public speaking, storytelling, and oratory will be at its very best when you are presenting / speaking in the FLOW state.
 You learned this here first!

 FLOW is A New Frontier in public speaking.
 Public speaking can be a FLOW enabler.

 TED Talk: Mihaly Csikszentmihalyi: Flow, the secret to happiness

 Talks at Google: Steven Kotler: The Science of Maximizing Human Potential